 Once you create an employee folder, you can continue to manage their records electronically.
 You can add things like annual reviews and acknowledgement of policies and procedures to their record.

-Choosing the Right Process to Manage & Automate Your Business – Workflow vs Case Management
+Choosing the Right Solution: Workflow vs Case Management

-How does an IT team make the determination of which to use?
-Especially if the process is in the gray-area falling between the two?
-This is where partnering with an experienced OnBase partner is valuable.
-At Naviant, we employ a process first approach to help each one of our clients identify the most efficient manner in which to deploy an OnBase solution.
-Our Business Process Consultants will take time to learn the current and ideal future state of your business process that is to be automated.
+At Naviant, we employ a process first approach to help each of our clients identify the most efficient manner to automate your process.
+Our Business Process Consultants will take time to learn the current and ideal future state of your business process that needs automation.
 Our Solution Architects work closely with our Consultants to perfect the best process solution for the end-user.
-Whether Workflow or Case Management is chosen to meet the needs of your business, the combination of Hyland’s OnBase with Naviant’s process consulting is highly effective and will deliver results.
+Whether you choose Workflow or Case Management to meet the needs of your business, Naviant’s process consulting is highly effective and will deliver results.
 Just ask WPS.